Cantera/cantera/doc/sphinx/reference/kinetics/reaction-rates.md

 Here $\mathrm{M}$ is an unspecified collision partner that carries away excess energy to stabilize the $\mathrm{AB}$ molecule (forward direction) or supplies energy to break the
 $\mathrm{AB}$ bond (reverse direction).
 In addition to the generic collision partner
 $\mathrm{M}$, it is also possible to explicitly specify a colliding species.
-In this case, the reaction type is automatically inferred by Cantera.
+In both cases, the reaction type can be automatically inferred by Cantera and does not need to be explicitly specified by the user.

 Different species may be more or less effective in acting as the collision partner.
 A species that is much lighter than $\mathrm{A}$ and $\mathrm{B}$ may not be able to